ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

 <hr>
 ### Fetching measurements and measured values

->{{ site.images['info'] }} To improve performance the path information of characteristics in measurements are not returned when fetching data.
+>{{ site.images['info'] }} To improve performance, the path information of characteristics in measurements are not returned when fetching data.

-Next to creating or updating measurements, another important functionality is fetching those measurements and measurde values according to different criterias.
+Next to creating or updating measurements, another important functionality is fetching those measurements and measured values according to different criteria.

 {{ site.headers['example'] }} Fetching measurements of a part
 {% highlight csharp %}